Husnaisyam/fddc-app/flutter/food_classifier_app/README.md

 - Real-time food classification using the device camera
 - Display of confidence scores for multiple food categories
-- Support for both iOS and Android platforms
+- Support for Android platforms
 - Optimized camera integration with permission handling

 ## Getting Started